 I want to focus on the informal solutions created on wealthy urbanites that proves that this practice is indeed an attempt to transform the space.
-Couch surfing, for example, is a common practice among young travellers, especially in Europe.
-It is an inexpensive way to have a place to sleep while visiting a city; registered participants have access to thousands couches around the world.
-AirBnB is another example of an out-of-the-touristic-route place to stay.
-The traveller can rent a bed, a room, or the entire place, which usually are someone else’s residence.
+Couch surfing, for example, is a common practice among young travelers, especially in Europe.
+It is an inexpensive way to have a place to sleep while visiting a city; registered participants have access to thousands of couches around the world.
+Airbnb is another example of an out-of-the-touristic-route place to stay.
+The traveler can rent a bed, a room, or the entire place, which usually are someone else’s residence.
 Uber is yet another example of how anyone with a car and driving skills can sell their free time to get people from one place to another.
-All these activities are not new; they attempt to improve and solve problems on hotels and taxi industry, respectively.
+All these activities are not new; they attempt to improve and solve problems in hotels and taxi industry, respectively.

-Nonetheless perhaps the problem is not the question of what and where are the informal activities, but how they are legitimate in our society.
-Car pooling or couch surfing are not more legal than let’s say sharing Internet connection.
-However, one has more legitimacy than the other; car pooling is a civic duty and couch surf creates community, while internet sharing is stealing.
-This poses a questions of how and why the law has come to designate some activities as ‘nuisance,’ while others, especially those that have a fancy look (a black car, in the Uber case), are creative interventions to overcome current problems.
-For Roy (2011) it is clear an expressions of class power and can therefore command infrastructure, services and legitimacy.
+Nonetheless, perhaps the problem is not the question of what and where are the informal activities, but how they are legitimate in our society.
+Carpooling or couch surfing is not more legal than let’s say sharing an Internet connection.
+However, one has more legitimacy than the other; carpooling is a civic duty and couch surf creates community, while internet sharing is stealing.
+This poses questions of how and why the law has come to designate some activities as ‘nuisance,’ while others, especially those that have a fancy look (a black car, in the Uber case), are creative interventions to overcome current problems.
+For Roy (2011) it is clearly an expression of class power and can, therefore, command infrastructure, services, and legitimacy.